-Falls of the Ohio Events
+Falls of the Ohio Advisories

+While the interpretive center is closed, the rest of the property is open.
 Fishing, hiking, fossil viewing, bird watching and picnicking are among the most common activities.

 While fossil collecting is prohibited, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea bottom.

 The months of August thru October provide the best accessibility to the 220 acres of fossil beds, as the river is at its lowest level during this period.
 Please call for times, prices and group information.

 - Interpretive Center at Falls of the Ohio

 - More than 600 species of fossils have been described at the Falls, two-thirds of which have been “type specimens,” which are fossils described for the first time.
 More than 250 species of corals have been identified.